mbitson/trolltweets/README.md

 ## Known Issues
 - The total on the by category text listing section appears to be incorrect.
-- Some of the tweets from the dataset are not beiing imported due to the following SQL errors:
--- Invalid datetime format: 1292 Incorrect datetime value: '2017-03-12 02:23:00' for column 'publish_date' at row 1

 ## Contributions
 Contributions to this repository are welcome.
 Simply submit a PR to the `develop` branch and wait for approval.
 If you have any questions or concerns about the codebase please open an issue.